SimenB/stylint/README.md

 Example if `'double'`: prefer `$var = "some string"` over `$var = 'some string'`

-### reporterOptions ( Object )
+### formatterOptions ( Object )
-If using the default reporter, Stylint uses columnify when outputting warnings and errors (only if you have groupOutputByFile set to true).
-See [columnify](https://www.npmjs.com/package/columnify) for more details.
-Using this option, you can easily customize the output (to an extent) without having to install a separate reporter.
+Formatter options are passed into the selected formatter as the second argument, under the key `formatterOptions`.
+These options will affect the output of the formatter, when supported.

 Default options:
 ```